 If watching the parks' many shows is a priority, you might want to look into dining packages.
 Some offer a great way to get the best seat in the house.
 Other shows you can easily see for free (or by joining a virtual queue).
 We think some are more worthwhile than others, so we made a whole Disneyland dining packages post to go over the pros and cons of each one.

 You can make reservations up to 60 days in advance at 6 a.m.
 PT, but sometimes they are released at different times.
 If you cannot get a reservation, you can sometimes join the Walk-Up list at the location through the Disneyland app.
 You can avoid some quick-service dining lines by eating an early or late lunch or an early dinner.
 Mobile Order can also save you some time.
 In fact, in some locations, it's the only way to order.

 You can also reserve special experiences up to 60 days in advance.
 You may want to book your appointment early for the Bibbidi Bobbidi Boutique, building a lightsaber at Savi's Workshop or building a droid at Droid Depot.

 Bring Snacks and Water

 Carry refillable water bottles to save money and time waiting in lines.
 The same goes for snacks (those popcorn and Mickey pretzel lines can get long).
-Carrying some bars, trail mix, bags of Cheerios or other small snacks can satisfy family members in between meals and save both time and money — as well as sanity.
-We always take advantage of the free snack at California Adventure: the free sourdough bread sample at Boudin Bakery Tour.
+Carrying some bars, trail mix, bags of cereal or other small snacks can satisfy family members in between meals and save time and money — as well as sanity.
+We always take advantage of the free snack at California Adventure: the sourdough bread sample at Boudin Bakery Tour.
 There are also fun Easter chocolates for sale at Ghirardelli if you are looking for some special holiday treats to purchase.

 Splurge on Spring-Themed Treats